 And just like the Celestron and the ProStaff, it has fully multicoated optics.
-Which when combined with the huge objective lens make for a fantastic experience.
-Especially in low visibility conditions.
+Which when combined with the huge lens makes for a fantastic experience.
+Especially in low light conditions.

-In essence, this is one of the b best-rated binoculars in Vortex’ catalog.
+In essence, this is one of the best binoculars in Vortex’s catalog.
 And while it is bigger than some other entrants on this list, it is well worth considering.

-One of the best bird watching binoculars under 200 the Nikon Aculon 10-22x50 zoom has a rather traditional design.
+One of the best bird-watching binoculars under 200 the Nikon Aculon 10-22×50 zoom has a rather traditional design.
 But do not let this discourage you as it offers good value for money.
 Similar to the other binos on this list it will cost you less than $200 to buy one.

-The fully multicoated optics on this model are stepdown from the fully multi-coated optics of others on this list.
+The fully multicoated optics on this model are a step down from the fully multi-coated optics of others on this list.
 Nevertheless, it is a Porro prism meaning it requires less coating than other binos.

 Users of this product have complained of blurring and color aberrations when -set to higher magnification levels.
 So do not expect the image quality that you have come to expect from pricier Nikon Binos.
 All the same, the Aculon is a fantastic pair of binoculars.